RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Methodology for Experimental results

 \subsection{Evaluating the performance on simulated datasets}

-In this section, we discuss how the performance of proposed and seven other algorithms are evaluated.
-The datasets used for comparison are generated using the procedure described in Section \ref{secgendata}.
-As seen in Table \ref{accures}, there are thirteen type of datasets i.e., ``Base'', ``Scaled'', ``Translated'' etc. The rows ``Overlap 1'' and ``Overlap 2'' correspond to two overlapping biclusters in the same dataset.
+In this section, we discuss how the performance of proposed and seven other state-of-art algorithms are evaluated for above-mentioned simulated datasets.
 For data given in an $N \times M$ matrix, accuracy is calculated as follows: generate a matrix $m_B$ such that $m_B(i,j)=1$ if observation $i$ and feature $j$ is a member of actual bicluster in data.
 Similarly, generate a matrix $m_E$ for estimated bicluster.

-Accuracy is given by the ratio where $m_B$ matches $m_E$ to the size of the data matrix $N \times M$.
+Accuracy is given by $sum(XNOR(m_B, m_E))/(N \times M)$ i.e. the ratio where $m_B$ matches $m_E$ to the size of the data matrix.
 For each bicluster present in data, the best match is reported for each algorithm.
-Significance of the results is analyzed using pairwise right-tailed $t-test$, and corresponding $p-values$ are also reported.
+Significance of the results is analyzed using pairwise right-tailed $\textit{t-test}$, and corresponding $\textit{p-values}$ are also reported.